portsoc/hangman-in-branches/README.md

 color: var(--fg);
 ```

-### Fix spacing between letters in `#guessMe`
+### Presentation of letters in `#guessMe`

 One thing that we could not easily fix with HTML or JavaScript is the presentation of the `#guessMe` element.
-We are going to add spaces between the `span`s in this element and generally make things more legible by increasing the size of the letters.
+We are going to add spaces between the `span` elements and generally make things more legible by increasing the size of the letters.

-### Improve the presentation of the `#keyboard` element
+### Presentation of `#keyboard`

-To make our keyboard more like a real keyboard, we are going to draw the letters in rows.
+To make our keyboard more like a real keyboard, we are going to draw the letters in rows (that flow like a row, `flex-direction: row`).
+But this requires us to rework our `drawKeyboard` function in `client/helper.js`.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).